rihannaKe/capstone_cloud_devops/README.md

 * Building Docker containers in pipelines

 ## The app
-The app is a starter template for [Learn Next.js](https://nextjs.org/learn).
+Inside the app folder there is a static website